wso2/docs-is/en/docs/learn/multi-attribute-login.md

 !!!
 Tip
     - **What happens if two users use the same value for a claim?**

-        Multi attribute login will not work for these users.
+        Multi-attribute login will not work for these users.
 Retaining uniqueness for claim values avoids this conflict.

     - **Using email address as login attribute for super tenant users**